thesvst/react-cart/README.md

 The app gets list of food.
 <br>
-For every product fetches random image from Pixabay.com You can add product to cart, check current amound and use searchbox to filter products
+For every product fetches random image from Pixabay.com You can add product to cart, check current amount and use searchbox to filter products